jharwell/libra/docs/usage/configure-time.rst

    Build in runtime checking of code using any compiler.
 When passed, the value should be a comma-separated list of sanitizer groups to enable:

    - ``MSAN`` - Memory checking/sanitization.
+To use this, you may need ``liblsan`` installed, compatible with your compiler.

    - ``ASAN`` - Address sanitization.
+To use this, you will need ``libasan`` installed, compatible with your compiler.

    - ``SSAN`` - Aggressive stack checking.

    - ``UBSAN`` - Undefined behavior checks.

    - ``TSAN`` - Multithreading checks.
+To use this, you will need ``libtsan`` installed, compatible with your compiler.

    - ``NONE`` - None of the above.

-   The first 4 can generally be stacked together without issue.
+   ..
+NOTE:: The first 4 can generally be stacked together without
+              issue.
 Depending on compiler; the thread sanitizer is incompatible with some other sanitizer groups.

 .. cmake:variable:: LIBRA_ANALYSIS

    :default: NO
    :type: BOOL

-   Enable static analysis targets for checkers, formatters, etc. See below for the targets enabled (assuming the necessary executables are found).
+   Enable static analysis targets for checkers, formatters, etc. See :ref:`usage/build-time` for the targets enabled (assuming the necessary executables are found).

 .. cmake:variable:: LIBRA_OPT_REPORT